-Adam Paul Laxalt was sworn into office on January 5, 2015, making him Nevada’s 33rd Attorney General and the youngest in the country.
+Adam Paul Laxalt was sworn into office on January 5, 2015, making him Nevada’s 33rd Attorney General and, at the time, the youngest in the country.

 Laxalt is a father, husband, and fourth-generation native Nevadan.
 He is a former Lieutenant in the United States Navy, where he was trained as a prosecutor and legal advisor.
 While in the Navy, Laxalt served as a Judge Advocate General and volunteered to serve in a combat zone in Iraq at Forward Operating Base Camp Victory.
 Laxalt’s team was in charge of more than 20,000 detainees during the Surge, keeping our troops and the world safer by assisting with the detention and prosecution of thousands of war criminals and terrorists.
 For his exemplary service, Laxalt was awarded the Joint Service Commendation Medal and the Iraq Campaign Medal, and his Unit was awarded the Joint Meritorious Unit Award.

-Laxalt served as a Special Assistant US Attorney and as an Assistant Professor of Law in the Leadership, Ethics, and the Law Department at the US Naval Academy.
-He also served as a Special Advisor to the Undersecretary of the State for Arms Control and International Security, John R. Bolton.
-Throughout his time in military and government service, he worked to put Americans’ security first.
+Laxalt served as a Special Assistant U.S. Attorney and as an Assistant Professor of Law in the Leadership, Ethics, and the Law Department at the U.S. Naval Academy.
+He also served as a Special Advisor to the Undersecretary of State for Arms Control and International Security, John R. Bolton.
+Throughout his time in military and government service, he has worked to put Americans’ security first.

 Prior to being elected Attorney General, Laxalt was in private practice in Las Vegas, Nevada, solving problems for a wide array of Nevada citizens and job-providers.
-As a community leader, Laxalt serves on the Board of Trustees for Catholic Charities of Southern Nevada, the largest private social services in the state.
-Laxalt also co-founded the Saint Thomas More Society in Nevada, a legal ethics and leadership society that has sponsored numerous legal education and leadership events.
+As a community leader, Laxalt co-founded the Saint Thomas More Society in Nevada, a legal ethics and leadership society that has sponsored numerous legal education and leadership events.
+He also served on the Board of Trustees for Catholic Charities of Southern Nevada, the largest private social services in the state.
 Laxalt is also a member of the Advisory Board of the Center for Basque Studies at the University of Nevada, Reno.

 Laxalt graduated Magna Cum Laude from Georgetown University and from the Georgetown University Law Center.

 Laxalt is a devoted family man.
-He and his wife Jaime live in Reno with their daughter Sophia and their dogs Hoya and Buckley.
+He and his wife Jaime live in Reno with their daughters Sophia and Isabella and their dog Buckley.